-While the concept of the classic Las Vegas showgirl, with her Showgirl Skirt and feathered headdress, remains iconic in the city and depictions of it in pop culture, the actual Vegas showgirl revue has been a dead art form since the Turn of the Millennium.
+While the concept of the classic Las Vegas showgirl, with her Showgirl Skirt and feathered headdress, remains iconic in the city and depictions of it in pop culture, the actual Vegas showgirl revue is dead.
 Inspired by European cabaret revues, lavishly-designed shows like Folies Bergere and Lido de Paris ran for decades starting in The Fifties, alternating parades of scantily clad beauties with variety acts.
 Successors like Splash and Enter the Night simply updated the aesthetics to what was then The Present Day — Goddess, the fictional production in the movie Showgirls, is inspired by those shows.

 The format was hit by two different kinds of competition from The Eighties onwards.
 First, strip clubs lured away guys who came to showgirl revues strictly for the babes.
 Second, audiences looking for spectacle were captivated by other genres.
 Stage magicians Siegfried & Roy rose from the ranks of revues to headline Beyond Belief in 1981, and their 1989 self-titled show at the Mirage Hotel and Casino was the show to see in Vegas up until Roy's Career-Ending Injury in 2003.
 When sister hotel/casino Treasure Island unveiled Cirque du Soleil's Mystere, a show which had spectacle, daring feats, and strong artistic vision (mind-screwy though it was) and characterizations tying it all together in 1993, revues were doomed.
 As additional Cirque shows and other performance art productions moved into town at the Turn of the Millennium the "classic Vegas revue" format was recognized as dated, unsexy, and unintentionally campy.
 Only Jubilee! at Bally's (it opened in 1981) is still running in The New Tens, lasting only because of nostalgia for the format and foreign tourists (who may not be aware that it's not an A-list show anymore and/or are on package tours), and in the wake of a disastrously-received We're Still Relevant, Dammit retool in 2014, its days may be numbered.